 Centre for Community Journalism

-Ranked as a world-leading School and a pioneer in journalism education, our aim is to build on this new hyperlocal form of digital journalism and help create new, sustainable models of local news.
-Our focus will be at the local level, the place where journalism is most valued – but most at risk.
+We support new forms of local digital journalism and we are exploring new, sustainable models for news.
+Our focus is at the local level; the place where journalism is most valued, but also most at risk.

 - Training and outreach: We have trained over 8,000 people from over 140 countries in our Community Journalism MOOC.We will set up or improve 10 community new hubs in Wales between 2013 – 2018, giving them in-depth training and support to cover the news their community needs.
 We also provide training courses for hyperlocal journalists in Wales in the range of skills they need to work effectively

 - Networking and advice: C4CJ is a focal point for sharing and disseminating advice and resources about the best practice in the field.
 We offer support and guidance to a network of thousands of community journalists around the world.

 - Research and monitoring: The School of Journalism, Media and Cultural Studies is leading a major hyperlocal news research project, funded by the AHRC.
 This allows C4CJ to map the world of hyperlocal journalism and understand what’s happening across Wales and beyond.